 (email at firstname.lastname@example.org)

-My subsequent postdoc funded by the National Research Foundation of South Africa was for the study “Using, providing and producing home oxygen therapy: A comparative ethnographic study” which has involved fieldwork in Cape Town and Montevideo on the day to day practices and experiences surrounding the use of medicinal oxygen across public and private healthcare.
+The research I carried-out while a postdoctoral fellow at the University of Cape Town was entitled “Using, providing and producing home oxygen therapy: A comparative ethnographic study”.
+The research involved fieldwork in Cape Town and Montevideo on the day to day practices and experiences surrounding the use of medicinal oxygen across public and private healthcare.
 In addition to investigating policy in practice, I am focused on how oxygen is conceptualized and experienced by health workers and patients.
 This work builds upon my PhD thesis on living-with and caring for chronic obstructive pulmonary disease in Uruguay (examined by Prof. Mark Nichter and Prof. Bob Simpson).

 At Durham I am actively involved in global health diplomacy research with Dr Andrew Russell and am an international collaborator on the Life of Breath project in the Centre for Medical Humanities for which I make regular visits to Durham.
-A new project I am contributing to in my capacity as a freelance researcher and Honorary Research Fellow at Durham is the “AIR (Air Pollution Interdisciplinary Research) Network” lead by Dr. Patrick Bueker at the University of York, funded by a AHRC-MRC GCRF Global Public Health Partnership grant.
+A new project I am contributing to in my capacity as Honorary Fellow at Durham is the “AIR (Air Pollution Interdisciplinary Research) Network” lead by Dr. Patrick Bueker at the University of York, funded by a AHRC-MRC GCRF Global Public Health Partnership grant.
 This project aims to build a transdisciplinary team and programme of work for developing innovative, participatory solutions to air pollution and its effects on human health in low-resource settings in Sub-Saharan Africa.

 - Applied anthropology